Tsikitsiky/companies-list-fe-test/README.md

 ## The task

-Your task is to write a React application that fetches the company data from the backend and displays it in a method of your choosing.
-You could display the companies in a table, or as "cards" on a grid, or a stack, you could implement pagination and only show 10 at a time, the choice is yours!
+The task is to write a React application that fetches the company data from the backend and displays it in a method of your choosing.
+You could display the companies in a table, or as "cards" on a grid, or a stack, you could implement pagination and only show 10 at a time.

-Start by cloning this repo and committing your changes to your own GitHub repo.

-### What we expect from you
+### What is expected

 - A GitHub repo containing project that fits the brief above, but it doesn't have to be perfect or look amazing!
 The important thing is that you can demonstrate certain key skills.
 - Some information about your project, such as how it works and what it does along with particular instructions on how to run your project